Fractured Magic: Chapter Seventeen

 “Catalina,” he breathed.

 Catalina’s clothes were all wrong, Roman noticed.
 His sleeping mind had put her in a modern Gallontean gown, all dark wool and structured drapery, but in life, she’d always worn traditional Corinidan dress.
-Even years after leaving her home to live with Roman’s father, years in cold, subdued Troas, she wore off-shoulder bodices, bright colors, and flowing skirts whenever the weather permitted.
+Even years after leaving her home and family to live with Roman’s father, years in cold, subdued Troas, she wore off-shoulder bodices, bright colors, and flowing skirts whenever the weather permitted.

 “Well?” she asked, leaning back to examine her child’s face.
-The word, asked in a language nearly dead in Calaidia, had bittersweet nostalgia rising in Roman like bile.
+The Corinish word, asked in a language nearly dead in Calaidia, had bittersweet nostalgia rising in Roman like bile.
 “Amaimon Roman Rosario, didn’t you miss your mother?”

 “Yes,” the boy said seriously.
-“Don’t go away anymore.”
+“Don’t go away again.”

 Catalina laughed and made no promises.
-She often went on trips, ostensibly across the sea to visit family, but she had never brought Roman with.
+She often went on trips, ostensibly across the sea to visit family, but she never brought Roman with.
 “When you’re older,” she used to say, when he asked.
-“Can I make it up to you, sweet child?” she said now, to the grumpy boy in her arms.
+“Can I make it up to you, sweet child?” she said now, to the boy in her arms.

 Amaimon considered this.
-“Tell me a story?”
+“Tell me a story.”

 “As you command,” Catalina said, wide eyes dancing with laughter.
 The boy seemed to know he was being made fun of and squirmed to be put down.
 “Hush.
 Be still, now.
 Must you be so serious, love?
 I’ll tell you your story.”